 Celiac disease is an autoimmune disease affecting both adults and children, caused as a result of intolerance to food substances containing gluten.
-Gluten is a complex protein found in some food substances like barley, rye and wheat.
+Gluten is a complex protein found in some food substances like barley, rye, oats and wheat.

 Consumption of gluten-containing food damages the small intestine.
 The nutrients in the digested food get absorbed into the bloodstream through finger-shaped projections called villi on the inner walls of the small intestine.
 These are very small microscopic structures which are critical in selectively absorbing the nutrients into the body.
 In a child with celiac disease, the gluten in the food is perceived as a potential invader and the body attacks the villi in the small intestine.
-This greatly impedes the absorption and starts showing the various symptoms of celiac disease.
+The villi are destroyed in the process which leads to loss of the absorptive surface of the intestine.
+This greatly impedes the absorption of other essential nutrients as well and starts showing the various symptoms of celiac disease.

 Paediatric celiac disease is the sensitivity of young children to gluten, a complex protein present in certain foods.
 It can occur at any age of the child, right after the first consumption of gluten-containing food or after a period of time.
 Identifying a case of celiac disease in children is tricky and many parents lack the awareness about this disease and its symptoms.
-Malnourishment, poor weight gain, and absence of proper development can occur as a result of celiac disease in children due to lack of essential nutrients.
+Malnourishment, poor weight gain, short stature, chronic diarrhoea, vomiting, anorexia, anaemia, presence of fat globules or carbohydrates in stool and as a result causing poor growth in children due to lack of essential nutrients.
 Therefore, its early diagnosis in growing children is very critical.

 Causes of Childhood Celiac Disease

 Celiac disease is hereditary, it is passed on from the parents to the children.
-If any of your relatives have the celiac disease, there are 5-10% chances of your child getting the disease too.
+The risk of occurrence is 100% in identical twins, in general incidence is not specific.
 It can show up anytime during the child’s life.
 It can occur a few months after birth, during the first instance of gluten food consumption or can show up later after a prolonged period of gluten intake.
 The exact reason for the variation in the time of disease onset is unknown, but there is established evidence to prove the genetic predisposition to this disease.